djibe/Android-tutorials/README.md

 - Use fastboot and adb
 - Install and use TWRP recovery
 - Format partitions to F2FS for better IO performances
-- Install Android 9 Pie
+- Install Android 9 or even 14
 - Get root access with Magisk
 - Flash permanent recovery with FOTAkernel
 - Overclock tablet